 Origin Emerging Markets Separate Account-Z - The investment seeks long-term growth of capital.
-Under normal circumstances, the fund invests at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities of emerging market companies at the time of purchase.
-The advisor considers a security to be tied economically to an emerging market (an "emerging market security") if the issuer of the security has its principal place of business or principal office in an emerging market country, has its principal securities trading market in an emerging market, or derives a majority of its revenue from emerging markets.
+The fund invests at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities of emerging market companies at the time of purchase.
+The advisor considers a security to be tied economically to an emerging market if one or more of the following criteria is present: (i) the principal trading market for the security is in an emerging market; (ii) the principal trading market for the security is in an emerging market; (iii) the issuer or guarantor of the security derives a majority of its revenue from emerging markets.

 Overseas Separate Account-Z - The investment seeks long-term growth of capital.
 Under normal circumstances, the fund invests at least 80% of its net assets, plus any borrowings for investment purposes, in equity securities that are tied economically to countries outside the U.S. at the time of purchase.
+It invests in emerging market securities.
 The fund invests in value equity securities, an investment strategy that emphasizes buying equity securities that appear to be undervalued.
-It invests in equity securities of small, medium, and large market capitalizations companies.
+It invests in equity securities of small, medium, and large market capitalization companies.

-Diversified International Separate Account-Z - The investment option normally invests the majority of assets in companies in at least three different countries.
-It invests in securities of companies with their principal place of business or principal office outside of the United States; companies for which the principal securities trade on a foreign exchange; and companies, regardless of where their securities are traded, that derive 50% or more of their total revenue from goods or services produced or sold outside of the United States.
+Diversified International Separate Account-Z- The investment option normally invests the majority of assets in companies in at least three different countries.
+It invests in securities of companies with their principal place of business or principal office outside of the United States; companies for which the principal securities trade on a foreign exchange; and companies, regardless of where their securities are traded, that derive 50% or more of their total revenue from goods or services produced or sold outside of Cash, Cash Equivalents, and Investments (continued)

+the United States.
 The Separate Account may invest in securities of companies with small to medium market capitalizations.